 This proposed reinsurance model will now significantly reduce (or eliminate) the premium reduction targets built into the enacted Public Option program, while diverting federal savings from other uses to improve access and affordability.
 The commercial insurers are already heavily subsidized and profitable.
-UnitedHealthcare generated \$210.5 billion in revenues during the first three quarters of 2023 and \$13.2 billion in earnings from operations with a 6.3% operating margin.
-The insurer's parent has returned over \$11.5 billion to its shareholders during this period through dividends and share repurchases.
-Centene had \$114.5 billion in revenues and \$3.1 billion in operating revenues and \$1.6 billion to repurchase it shares.
+UnitedHealthcare generated \$210.5 billion in revenues during the first three quarters of 2023 and \$13.2 billion in earnings from operations with a 6.3% operating margin.i The insurer's parent has returned over \$11.5 billion to its shareholders during this period through dividends and share repurchases.ii Centene had \$114.5 billion in revenues and \$3.1 billion in operating revenuesiii and spent \$1.6 billion to repurchase it shares.^{iv}